Animals in video games: Use as companions

 In Epistory (2016), the main character rides a giant fox, an example of an animal companion and mount.

 One of the most common uses of animal companions in games is the concept of a mount, a rideable animal such as a horse that can be used to get quickly from one place to another.
 They are often used as glorified tools that are a similar part of the player's arsenal as weapons and armor.
 While still memorable companions, they immediately acquiesce to the player's demands while not requiring anything in return.
 They are also occasionally used in battles, like in the Pokémon series.
 The game Far Cry 6 received backlash for including a cockfighting minigame.

-Pikachu, as he appears in Pokémon Yellow, has been named as one of the best video game animal companions.
+Pikachu, as it appears in Pokémon Yellow, has been named as one of the best video game animal companions.
 The character had "attitude", refusing to go into its Pokéball and attempting to bite the player if they pull on its tail.

 In recent years, games began exploring the idea of animal autonomy, rather than simply having the player expect mindless obedience, reflecting evolving real-world views on animal rights.
 Examples include The Last Guardian (2016), in which Trico, an enormous griffin-like creature, may disobey the player and show "stubbornness".
 In The Legend of Zelda: Breath of the Wild (2017), unlike earlier games in the series, horses must be bonded with in order to unlock the ability to customize them or use them to their full potential.
+Critics such as horse video game expert Alice Ruppert have called for an increase in the care put into horse designs in video games, including behavior.

 Virtual pet games revolve around animals that require similar care and attention as a real creature, and may even substitute for one, offering the feeling of pet ownership that one may not be able to experience in real life.
 The first virtual pet program, Dogz, was created in 1995, quickly followed by the Tamagotchi, which became a widespread fad.
 Nintendogs (2005) added significantly more realistic graphics and behavior.
 Modern virtual pet games include Neko Atsume (2014), in which the player collects cats that interact with various objects.